 I think this has to do with the size of the wall, and this guy understood that he was going to be killed, that he killed a Mexican.
 The journey of the Mexican the other way around.
 Right?
 The Mexican was illegal coming into the United States.
 He’s going illegally into Mexico.
 He’s going to get killed as illegal aliens are killed.
 Senselessly.
 So he understands that his life can be taken, the same way he took [it] away.
 It’s not violence.
 Many American critics ask me about The Three Burials; why I did a movie about revenge?
 It’s not about revenge.
 It’s about justice.
 The primitive way that the character of Tommy Lee Jones realizes that he can make justice is making the journey.
 The whole journey.

-In the western genre, redemption comes through personal melancholy paired with sacrifice.
-Justice is done on an individual level to create a platform for redemption.
-What I loved about the end of that film is that redemption had to be triggered.
+In the Western genre, redemption comes through personal melancholy paired with sacrifice.
+Justice is served on an individual level to create a platform for redemption.
+At the end of that film, redemption had to be triggered.
 All of a sudden, harmony is restored.
 Sometimes I feel, as artists, we’re so desperate for that moment.
 Where do you think we stand now?
 How far away are we?

 We are very far away.
 Because the capitalist system controls the extreme even deeper.
 It’s funny that the two countries that push from globalization are now retreating.
 That’s already a war of the creators of these political orders.
 Along with John Paul II, the pope, they’re like, “Wow, what a mess we created.”
 Now, I am scared.
 Marx always felt that the left was gonna pick all the resentment of the working class.
 What’s happening now is the extreme right wing, we’re picking up their resentment.
 Funny.
 It’s exactly the opposite of Marx.
 It’s the nationalistic, racist, right wing is the one always cannabalizing their resentment.